Module 1: Discovering Our Professional Identity: Professionalism and Portfolio Development for RECEs

-Please note* These webinars are available at your convenience.
+Please note* These modules are available at your convenience.
 The date including "ongoing status" is for system settings only.

-We are partnering with long-time child and family advocate Olivia Chow and the Institute for Change Leaders to offer province-wide training sessions with the aim of connecting ECEs and early years staff with parents and engaged community members to strengthen our campaign for Professional Pay & Decent Work in early years and child care.
+We are partnering with the Institute for Change Leaders and the Ontario Coalition for Better Child Care to provide a customized community mobilizing workshop with the aim of connecting ECEs and early years staff with parents and engaged community members to help strengthen the campaign for Professional Pay & Decent Work in early years and child care.

-This 2 day training session is an excellent opportunity for those working or studying in the early years and child care sector who are interested in taking up an active role in their communities and in our Professional Pay campaign.
-Participants will gain the skills and confidence to engage others, to become leaders in their work or school environments and to champion positive change in our sector.
+This 2 day session is an excellent opportunity for those working or studying in the early years (EarlyON, FDK etc) and child care sector and for parents and community members who are interested in taking up an active role in their communities and in the Professional Pay & Decent Work campaign.
+Participants will gain the skills and confidence to engage others and to work together to champion positive change in the sector.

 - Gain self confidence to tell your story/speak your mind to motivate others